AdobeDocs/commerce-operations.en/help/installation/next-steps/configuration.md

 # Configure the application

 Now that you've finished installing Adobe Commerce or Magento Open Source, you need to configure it.
-This topic provides some recommended configuration settings for Magento; the list is not complete so watch this space.
+This topic provides some recommended configuration settings.

 ## Set up cron

-cron---the UNIX task scheduler---is critical to the application's day-to-day operations.
+The UNIX task scheduler, cron, is critical to the application's day-to-day operations.
 It schedules things like reindexing, newsletters, e-mails, and sitemaps.
 A *crontab* is a cron configuration.

-You must install Adobe Commerce and Magento Open Source services in the *crontab*, or some core functionality (as well as some third-party extensions) do not function properly.
+You must install Adobe Commerce and Magento Open Source services in the *crontab*, or some core functionality (and some third-party extensions) do not function properly.

 For more information about cron, including how to remove a crontab and run cron from the command line, see [Configure and run cron](../../configuration/cli/configure-cron-jobs.md).